Zell Am See Austria Travel Guide

 Services like Uber are not widely established.
 Local taxi companies are the main option.

-For those preferring independent exploration, Zell am See offers a range of rental options, especially for cars and bicycles.
+For those preferring independent exploration, A paradise For skiers and hikers offers various rental options, especially for cars and bicycles.

-Zell am See town center is largely pedestrian-friendly, with zones around the ancient heart for enjoyable exploration.
+Zell am See the heart of the town is largely pedestrian-friendly, with zones around the ancient heart for enjoyable exploration.

-Zell am See also offers unique transportation choices that improve the visitor experience, especially for reaching mountain and lake attractions.
+Zell am See also offers unique choices for transportation that improve the visitor experience, especially for accessing mount and lake attractions.

 Gondolas like Schmittenhöhebahn and CityXpress from town directly ascend Schmittenhöhe mountain.
-AreitXpress from Schüttdorf additionally gives access.
+AreitXpress from Schüttdorf also supplies access.

 Gletscherjet I & II, Panoramabahn, Gipfelbahn are cable cars/funiculars in Kaprun.
 Provide access to year-round snow (seasonal skiing) and the "Top of Salzburg" viewing platform.